 3- Focus on the long term development.

 Players should very much be focused on their long term development.
-The win is only a immediate short term goal but becoming a great player, becoming pro etc.. is their ultimate goal.
-For instance, a player may have lost but it may have shown a fantastic attitude and mindset on the court which will help him become a better player so that match is actually a successful game because the player is getting closer to the type of competitor he wants to become.
-This is basically a "short term pain for a long term gain".
+The win?
+Well it is still important for any competitor but it should seen as an immediate feedback on the performance towards a bigger goal which is the long term development of the player.
+For instance, a competitive 12 y.o. boy may have lost and did not play particularly well but he may have shown a great attitude, fighting spirit and kept trying even if he never manage to play his best.
+This match is actually a very positive experience for the player because he is getting closer to the type of competitor he wants to become and he learnt to deal with frustrations.
 The player will grow from that match.
 On the other hand, regardless of a win or a loss, a player may show poor performance, poor attitude during the match, kept making the same errors, not learning from them and that's not a successful match regardless of the results,

 So think about redefining success with these 2 questions:

-Did you feel that today 's Match/training bring you close to the player you want to be or not?
-Did you try to bring the very best version of yourself through full Commitment, Focus, Game intelligence, efforts & Attitude?
+Did you feel that today 's Match/training/practice brought you close to the player you want to be or not?
+Did you try to bring the very best version of yourself through full Commitment, focus, Game intelligence, efforts & attitude?

 Please feel free to share your comments and challenges.